-NYLC APP- Gives you the Student Guide, Grades and Attendance.
+NYLC APP- gives you the Student Guide, Grades and Attendance. http://web.mta.info - subway and bus information.

-http://web.mta.info/apps --Subway and bus information

 NYC 311 - gives you City government-related info, like alternate-side parking updates.
 Time Out New York - read about things to do in NY, reviews of art exhibitions, concerts, bars and restaurants.

-New York City on the Cheap - explore the City on a budget.
-Read about FREE events and tours, museums with free admission, discount shopping, inexpensive dining and more.

 YELP - search for nearby restaurants, bars, businesses and stores.
-Read user reviews to find the best places in NY!
+Read user reviews to find the best places in NY.
 NYC Tip - calculates the tip for meals or services with standard tipping percentages.

-MenuPages - Look up menus and restaurants by type, neighborhood and price range.

-Groupon -offers daily discounts on restaurants, shopping, fitness and activities.
+MenuPages - look up menus and restaurants by type, neighborhood and price range.
+Groupon - offers daily discounts on restaurants, shopping, fitness and activities.
+NYC-Arts - free museum days or "pay what you wish"

+Our \TOP PICKS\ For Things to Do in NYC

-Go to the 9/11 Memorial. ☐ Enjoy view from Top of the Rock.
+Take English classes at NYLC.
+Go to the 9/11 Memorial.
+Enjoy view from Top of the Rock.
 Stand in the middle of Grand Central Station and enjoy its beauty.
-Get lunch from Chelsea Market and walk The High Line. ☐ Take pictures in Times Square.
+Get lunch from Chelsea Market and walk The High Line.
+Take pictures in Times Square.
 Walk across the Brooklyn Bridge and eat pizza at Grimaldi's.
-Look at famous artwork at the Met and the MOMA. ☐ Relax in Central Park. ☐ Go shopping in SOHO. ☐ Visit the Statue of Liberty & Ellis Island.
-Go to a hidden speakeasy bar and order a whiskey cocktail. (if you're of age!) ☐ Take a walk in Prospect Park. ☐ Watch a baseball game and eat a hotdog ☐ Go to Smorgasbord on the weekend and try a new dish ☐ Take the ferry to Governor's Island. ☐ Go out for Sunday Brunch. ☐ Explore Chinatown.
+Look at famous artwork at the Met and the MOMA.
+Relax in Central Park.
+Go shopping in SOHO.
+Visit the Statue of Liberty & Ellis Island.
+Go to a hidden speakeasy bar and order a whiskey cocktail.
+(If you're of age!)
+Take a walk in Prospect Park.
+Watch a baseball game and eat a hotdog Go to Smorgasbord on the weekend and try a new dish Visit the Cloisters and take a walk in Fort Tryon Park Take the ferry to Governor's Island.
+Go out for Sunday Brunch.
+Explore Chinatown.
 Meet a New Yorker and practice your English